Sorry, this page has moved! Please click here to go to the new location.

 Safe Routes to School

 The City of Palo Alto is committed to creating and sustaining a community partnership with the Palo Alto Unified School District and Palo Alto PTA to reduce risks to students and encourage more families to walk and bike or use other alternatives to driving more often.
+Our program is part of a national movement targeting improved safety and active transportation choices for families and communities.

-The “Safe Routes for All” video was developed by the Santa Clara County Public Health Department, Traffic Safe Communities Network (TSCN), and the Santa Clara County Safe Routes to School Providers Group.
+Video: Safe Routes for All – Santa Clara County The “Safe Routes for All” video was developed by the Santa Clara County Public Health Department, Traffic Safe Communities Network (TSCN), and the Santa Clara County Safe Routes to School Providers Group.
 This short video highlights the many benefits of a Safe Routes to School program which educates and encourages students and families to travel to school safely, as well as promotes the creation of walkable/bikeable communities for all.
 The video features comments from local providers and partners.
 For more information go to www.sccphd.org/traffic

 This document reports the counts of parked bikes at each of the Palo Alto public middle and high schools as well as the percentages of the enrolled student body who biked to school on the day of the count.
 Counts were taken on different days in the fall of 2015 by our amazing PTA Safe Routes volunteers.